 accessing of a thread variable is just appending the segment register to the

 address thus addressing via it.
-The segment registers are usually %gs
+The segment registers are usually %gs and %fs acting like segment

 selectors.
 Every thread has its own area where the thread local data are stored and